hirak-saharia/hirak-saharia/README.md

 </body>
 </html>

-   # Currently collaborating with cross function teams >> Full Stack Developer (ReactJS, HTML, CSS and Python)
+   # Currently collaborating with cross function teams >> Full Stack Developer (Python & ReactJS)

    - [x] Understand the business process, analyse the multiple data sources/systems, translate business requirements into technical specifications and subsequently work with technical developers / business stakeholders
    - [x] Develop and maintain web applications, from the front-end user interface to the back-end server-side logic.